YuyuChen-UW/YuyuChen-UW.github.io/index.md

 I am currently a Ph.D. student in Actuarial Science at the University of Waterloo, working under the supervision of Professor [Ruodu Wang](http://sas.uwaterloo.ca/~wang/) and Professor [Ken Seng Tan](https://dr.ntu.edu.sg/cris/rp/rp00143).

 Before joining the University of Waterloo, I obtained my M.Sc. degree in Statistics from the University of Calgary, supervised by Professor [Alexandru Badescu](https://contacts.ucalgary.ca/info/math/profiles/101-152917).
 I received my B.Ec. in Actuarial Science from Southwestern University of Finance and Economics.
-I am [Associate of the Society of Actuaries](https://www.soa.org/education/exam-req/edu-asa-req/).
+I am an [Associate of the Society of Actuaries](https://www.soa.org/education/exam-req/edu-asa-req/).

 ## Research Interests